thejournalwriter/linked-blog-starter-md/README.md

 # heading 1
-so uh this is my journal bc i haven't written in one for a
+so uh this is my journal bc i haven't written in one for a very very lon